 Originally posted on the Financial Times

-The tech industry has one of the biggest issues with diversity of any sector, with only 15% of the tech workforce from diverse ethnic backgrounds and gender diversity currently sitting at 17%, compared to 49% for all other jobs.
+The tech industry has one of the biggest issues with the diversity of any sector, with only 15% of the tech workforce from diverse ethnic backgrounds and gender diversity currently sitting at 17%, compared to 49% for all other jobs.

 With it shown that companies with gender and ethnically diverse workforces not only outperform their competitors financially, but also enjoy improved motivation, innovation, and talent retention, there is really no reason for businesses not to embrace diversity on their tech teams at all levels.